ruuhsu/ruuhsu.github.io/content/authors/admin/_index.md

     date_end: 2025-12-01
     summary: |
       Responsibilities include:
-      - Analyzed whole-genome sequencing data from children with Down syndrome (DS) who developed acute lymphoblastic leukemia (ALL) and compared them with DS controls to assess the impact of single nucleotide variants (SNVs) and structural variants (SVs) on ALL susceptibility and subtypes.
+      - Analyzed whole-genome sequencing data from children with Down syndrome (DS) who developed acute lymphoblastic leukemia (ALL) and compared them with DS controls to assess the impact of single-nucleotide variants (SNVs) and structural variants (SVs) on ALL susceptibility and subtypes.
       - Conducted outcome analysis for DS-ALL, evaluating treatment response, infectious toxicity, and survival based on demographic, clinical, and genomic factors.
       - Applied Mendelian randomization to assess birth characteristics' influence (e.g., birth weight) on ALL risk in DS children.
+      - Utilize machine learning to predict leukemia risk among children born with congenital anomalies.
   - position: Director of Agency
     company_name: Consulting Club at Texas Medical Center (CCTMC)
     company_url: https://www.medcenterconsulting.com/